-The primary whitefly species in greenhouses include the greenhouse whitefly (Trialeurodes vaporariorum) and sweetpotato whitefly B-biotype (MEAM1) (Bemisia tabaci), which was formally called the silverleaf whitefly (Bemisia argentifolii).

-Occasionally, the bandedwinged whitefly (Trialeurodes abutilonia) may enter greenhouses from outdoors in the fall, but it not a serious pest and control is rarely needed.
+The primary whitefly species in greenhouses include the greenhouse whitefly (Trialeurodes vaporariorum) and sweetpotato whitefly (Bemisia tabaci).
+Occasionally, the Bandedwinged whitefly (Trialeurodes abutilonea) may enter greenhouses from outdoors in the fall, but it not a serious pest and control is rarely needed.
 Adults may occasionally be seen on yellow sticky cards.